maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

     *   **Dependencies:** `date`, `echo`, `lh_should_log`.
     *   **Side Effects:**
         - Checks if the message should be logged based on current `LH_LOG_LEVEL` setting.
-        - Formats the message with a timestamp and level.
-        - Outputs the formatted message to standard output (console) if `LH_LOG_TO_CONSOLE` is 'true'.
-        - Appends the formatted message to the `$LH_LOG_FILE` file if `LH_LOG_TO_FILE` is 'true' and the file exists.
-        - Applies color coding based on the log level for console output.
         - Returns early if the log level doesn't meet the configured threshold.
     *   **Usage:** Should be used for all output that needs to appear on the console and be logged.
 The log level hierarchy is: ERROR < WARN < INFO < DEBUG.